GaetanoGeck/meety/docs/gui.md

 ## Copying and dragging a meeting

-**Drag and drop.** In case you want to share information on a selected meeting quickly with somebody else, you can drag a meeting to a text field.
+**Dragging.** In case you want to share information on a selected meeting quickly with somebody else, you can drag a meeting to a text field.
 Note that there are two modes affecting the content:
 - minimalistic (by default), which yields a single line of the form `<NAME>: <PREFERRED CONNECTION HANDLER URL>` and
 - more informative (if <kbd>Shift</kbd> is pressed), which yields the YAML entry.

 **Keyboard.** Alternatively, you can press the "copy sequence" on your system (probably <kbd>Ctrl+C</kbd>) once, for the minimalistic content, and twice within a short delay, for the more informative content.

+## Adding and dropping a meeting

+You can also add meeting specifications by dragging texts or URLs from some other place and dropping them onto the application.
+On such a drop, a dialog opens that let's you choose whether the specification should be added only to the running instance of _Meety_ (such that it will be lost if you close the application) or to some YAML file.
+In the latter case, the specification will be simply appended to the file.
+That is, if the file previously contained meeting specifications, they'll remain unchanged.

+This dialog can also be reached via the entry `Add meeting` in the context menu.

 ## Info dialog